LL-37 (5mg)

 LL-37 Peptide and Inflammatory Response

-The main aim of this study(1) was to understand the role of LL-37 in psoriasis.
-This disease pathogenesis study suggested that endogenous LL-37 peptide may form complex DNA which may lead to increased interferon mechanism and more inflammatory responses.
-This study theorized that LL-37 may be favorable for tissue and wound injury, however, in some cases, LL-37 levels appeared to be indicative of psoriasis presence.
+The main aim of this study(1) was to understand the role of LL-37 in models of autoimmunity such as psoriasis.
+This disease pathogenesis study suggested that endogenous peptide may form complex DNA, increasing interferon mechanisms and more inflammatory responses.
+This study theorized that LL-37 may be favorable for tissue and wound injury; however, in some cases, LL-37 levels appeared to indicate psoriasis presence.
+In fact, it might potentially exert anti-apoptotic actions on keratinocytes, which might be linked to the observed cellular proliferation in psoriatic lesions.
+LL-37 is a naturally occurring antimicrobial peptide that forms part of the immune system, playing various roles in immune responses.
+This action may potentially contribute to developing the thick, scaly skin that is a hallmark of psoriasis.

 LL-37 Peptide and Arthritis

-Besides these, study(1) has suggested the LL-37 elevation is seen in other inflammatory circumstances, such as arteriosclerosis.
-LL-37 activation and the consequent upregulation of interferons are reported by scientists to be characteristic to arteriosclerosis induced cells.
-The researchers of this study suggested that LL-37 may have potential as an immunomodulatory agent.
+Besides these, study(1) has suggested that LL-37 elevation is seen in other inflammatory circumstances, such as arteriosclerosis.
+Scientists report that LL-37 activation and the consequent upregulation of interferons are characteristic of arteriosclerosis-induced cells.
+The researchers of this study suggested that the peptide may have potential as an immunomodulatory agent.

 LL-37 Peptide and Tissue Repair

-In this study,(9) mice presented with an anti-inflammatory compound were then presented with LL-37 to study the potention of this peptide on angiogenesis and wound healing.
-It was suggested by the researchers that the peptide mice exhibited an apparent increase in results of vascularization and formation of skin cells.
+In this study,(9) mice presented with an anti-inflammatory compound were then presented with LL-37 to study the potential of this peptide on angiogenesis and wound healing.
+The researchers suggested that the peptide mice exhibited an apparent increase in vascularization and skin cell formation.
 This study suggested that LL-37 has the potential to induce endothelial skin cell proliferation and formation of tubule-like structures, which are both required in angiogenesis mechanisms.

 LL-37 Peptide and Cancer Cells